-Question Response How can schools identify children at comparatively high risk for coronavirus?
+How can schools identify children at comparatively high risk for coronavirus?
 There is no specific system to inform schools which children fit into 'clinically vulnerable' or 'clinically extremely vulnerable' categories, as described here .
 However we would suggest existing communication with local authorities, parents, school nurses and the child's clinician would mean that it is unlikely that any child would be 'missed'.
 Extremely clinically vulnerable children should have received a letter of advice relating to their condition and implications for school attendance at the start of the pandemic.
-From 1 August 2020, the vast majority of children and young people who have been previously identified as 'clinically extremely vulnerable' will no longer need to shield and will be able to attend school.
-However, there will be a small number of children and young people who will still be shielding because they are following clinical advice after consultation with their specialist health professional.
-Note that advice may change in the event of an increase in coronavirus cases locally or where local restrictions apply .
-You can find more advice from the Royal College of Paediatrics and Child Health at COVID-19 - 'shielding' guidance for children and young people .
 How do we identify which staff need individual risk assessments?
 Can we get help for this?
 Staff should self-identify if they believe themselves to be at increased risk.
 The individual should be involved with their risk assessment taking advice from their clinician about returning to work safely.
 See Guidance for full opening: schools and HSE guidance on working safely for further details on risk assessment.
 You can approach your local authority education department for further advice on individual risk assessments where necessary.